YouTube to support virtual reality video on its app

-SAN FRANCISCO (Reuters) - YouTube announced two new features Thursday for its Android app that expand the video site’s use of virtual reality, giving the new technology its biggest platform yet.
+SAN FRANCISCO, Nov 5 (Reuters) - YouTube announced two new features Thursday for its Android app that expand the video site’s use of virtual reality, giving the new technology its biggest platform yet.

 The app now supports VR video - a format that gives viewers what the company says are more realistic 360-degree perspectives of films.